 As noted earlier, vehicle costs continue to increase significantly, while budgets for the Fleet asset class are expected to remain at current levels under the Financial Plan.
-Figure A.3-4 shows the expected condition of CDOT's fleet asset class over time.
-At current funding levels, the fleet will begin to miss its 75 percent or less performance target just after the TAMP time horizon of 2031.
+Figure A.3-4 shows the expected condition of CDOT's fleet asset class over time under the Financial Plan, as well as an alternative scenario adding \$2 million annually.
+At current funding levels, the fleet will begin to miss its 75 percent or less performance target by the end of the TAMP time horizon of 2031.
+The additional \$2 million per year would be needed to ensure the fleet meets the target through 2032.